VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 Script to execute: `/usr/bin/bash /home/pi/printer_data/config/autocommit.sh`

-This results in a crontab entry similar to:
+This results in a crontab entry similar to (Be sure to adust username as needed if not using 'pi'):

 ```bash
 0 */6 * * * /usr/bin/bash /home/pi/printer_data/config/autocommit.sh >/dev/null 2>&1